 - it can help decrease insulin levels.
 Insulin triggers your body to either store or break down fats.
 So it’s important to keep your insulin level low.

 - it can boost human growth hormone levels in your blood.
 These hormones promote fat burning, but also preserve muscle mass.

 - it can increase the levels of a stress hormone, called norepinephrine, which improves alertness and attention.
 An increase generally leads to larger amounts of fat becoming available for your body to burn.

 There are several Intermittent Fasting methods with different durations of eating & fasting windows.
 If it’s new to you, please have a look at this book:

 I recently started Intermittent Fasting myself to keep my bodyweight steadier.

-On Saturdays and Sundays, when I usually have planned my long runs, I‘ll have a breakfast before I head our for a run.
+On Saturdays and Sundays, when I usually have planned my long runs, I‘ll have breakfast before I head out for a run.
 The weekend mornings are usually also nice family moments to catch up with each other and to share some quality time.
 Intermittent fasting on just the weekdays works well for me, as it balances out my (sometimes not so healthy) weekends.
-This way I can keep my body weight steady.
+This way I can keep my bodyweight steady.

 Would you like to start running too?